New features in Craft CMS 4

-Craft 4 launched on May 4th 2022, bringing improvements across the board and, in particular, an (even more) improved backend authoring experience.
+Craft 4 was launched on May 4th, 2022, bringing improvements across the board, particularly an (even more) improved backend authoring experience.

 Those of you who know us know that one of our biggest shout-outs about Craft CMS is how blooming easy it is for site owners and editors to manage the content and assets on their websites.
-It's literally game-changing and we can't wax lyrical about it enough!
-This improvement is therefore super exciting to us as an agency, especially as the update from Craft 2 to 3 was focussed on the underlying framework, so as a site editor there wasn't much difference to see.
+It's game-changing, and we can't wax lyrical enough!
+This improvement is, therefore, super exciting to us as an agency, especially as the update from Craft 2 to 3 was focussed on the underlying framework, so as a site editor, there wasn't much difference to see.

 One bugbear we have had with Craft 3, is that draft and revision creation can be a bit slow, especially on pages with complex content models and multi-site installs.
 This is significantly improved in Craft 4, with entries saving substantially faster.
 A huge bonus!

 Creating a site that performs for all users is of the utmost importance to us, and it's not only relevant to the frontend of the site but the backend too.
 Craft 4 has drastically improved authoring accessibility, which improves the experience for all, particularly those using assistive technologies like screen readers.